-When each GPIO is set to digital input mode, it can be used as an external interrupt signal source, and the interrupt signal source can be set to four types: high level, low level, rising edge, and falling edge.
+When each GPIO is set to digital input mode, it can be used as an external interrupt signal source, and the interrupt signal source can be set to two types: rising edge, and falling edge.
 Interrupt triggering methods can be used in combination, but share the same interrupt flag bit.